ZhengYuan-Public/zhengyuan-public.github.io/_posts/2023-04-16-ComputerVisionNotes.md

 RRoI-based methods

 - Rotated RoI Warping
-  - extract features from a RRoI
+  - extract features from an RRoI
   - regress position offsets relative to the RRoI
 - Rotated Anchor in RPN
   - Increase the number of anchors dramatically